Tutorials

 • Count every insulated conductor entering the box and terminating or being spliced there under NEC 314.16(B)(1).
 A 14/3 or 12/3 fan/light cable adds three insulated conductors immediately.

-Comparison table
+Comparison Table

 ScenarioConductor Equivalents14 AWG Required Volume12 AWG Required VolumePractical Box ChoiceField Note

-Single-gang fan/light combo switch, one 14/2 feed and one 14/3 load cable816.00 cu. in.18.00 cu. in.18 to 20 cu. in. minimumA simple combo control already uses the same legal volume as many standard receptacle layouts.
+Single-gang fan/light combo switch, one 14/2 feed and one 14/3 load cable816.00 cu. in.18.00 cu. in.18 to 20 cu. in. minimumA simple combo control already consumes the same legal volume as many standard receptacle layouts.

 Two-gang separate fan and light switches, one 14/2 feed and one 14/3 load cable1020.00 cu. in.22.50 cu. in.Deep two-gang boxTwo yokes make the switch box grow faster than most homeowners expect.